ai-align/houqphomepage/content/pages/cv.rst

  - | *2010*
    | Outstanding student scholarship of Sun Yat-sen University (The Third Prize).

+ - | *May 2010*
+   | Outstanding team in the third Google public welfare creativity competition.

  - | *2009*
    | Outstanding student scholarship of Sun Yat-sen University (The Third Prize).

 Membership & Affiliations
 =========================